 Anna’s responsibilities include management of the Web of Science Editors to define best practice, implement standard operating procedures and to promote unity across the global editorial team.

-Mariana Boletta, Acting Executive Editor, Web of Science
+Mariana Boletta, Deputy Executive Editor, Web of Science

 Mariana’s responsibilities include management of the Web of Science editors to ensure consistent application of editorial policies, as well as training of new and current editors to support their ability in applying the evolving editorial workflow.